Indian cricket team in England in 2007

 The India national cricket team toured England from 19 July to 8 September 2007.
 The tour included 3 Tests and 7 ODIs.
 During the Test series, the Pataudi Trophy, a prize commissioned by the MCC to commemorate the 75th anniversary of India's Test debut, was competed for.
 This was designed and created by Jocelyn Burton, Holborn, London.

+In the Test series, India defeated England by 1–0 to win their maiden Pataudi Trophy.
+This was also their third and till date the last Test series victory on English soil.
+However, in the ODI series, England defeated India by 4–3.